 |They said: On that day they burned all the pure things R. Eliezer had declared pure; they voted upon him and excommunicated him.

 They asked, “Who will go and inform him?”; R. Akiva said, “I will go, lest an improper person inform him and all the earth be destroyed.”
 What did R. Akiva do?
 He dressed in black and sat before him at a distance of four Amot.

-R. Eliezer said: “Akiva, what is today from all days?”
-He said, “My master, it appears to me your friends distanced themselves from you.”
-R. Eliezer too tore his clothes, removed his shoes and sat on the ground and his eyes flowed tears.
+R. Eliezer said: “Akiva, what has happened [lit. what is today of all days]?”
+He said, “My master, it appears to me your friends have distanced themselves from you.”
+R. Eliezer too tore his clothes, removed his shoes and sat on the ground and his eyes flowed with tears.

 The earth was stricken, a third in olives, a third in wheat, a third in barley.
 Some say: even dough in a woman’s hand spoiled.
 Great was that day that every place R. Eliezer put his eyes was burned.

-And even Rabban Gamliel was on a ship; a wave stood upon him to drown him.
+And even Rabban Gamliel, who was on a ship, a wave stood above him to drown him.
 He said: It appears to me this is only because of R. Eliezer b.
 Hyrkanos.
-He rose to his feet and said, “Master of the World, it is revealed and known before You that not for my honor did I act, nor for the honor of my father’s house but for Your honor, that controversies not multiply in Israel.”
+He rose to his feet and said, “Master of the World, it is revealed and known before You that not for my honor did I act, nor for the honor of my father’s house, but for Your honor, that controversies not multiply in Israel.”
 The sea rested from its anger.

 אמרו אותו היום הביאו כל טהרות שטיהר ר”א ושרפום באש ונמנו עליו וברכוהוואמרו מי ילך ויודיעו אמר להם ר”ע אני אלך שמא ילך אדם שאינו הגון ויודיעו ונמצא מחריב את כל העולם כולו